In the Name of Allah, the Most Beneficent, the Most Merciful

 He said (May Allah be pleased with him):

-2. Your desire for isolation (tajreed), even though Allah has put you in the world to gain a living (fil-asbaab), is a hidden passion.
-And your desire to gain a living in the world even though Allah has put you in isolation, is a comedown from supreme aspiration (al-himma al-‘aliyya).
+check these guys out 2.
+Your desire for isolation (tajreed), even though Allah has put you in the world to gain a living (fil-asbaab), is a hidden passion.
+And your desire to gain a living in the world even though Allah has put you in isolation is a comedown from supreme aspiration (al-himma al-‘aliyya).

 3. Antecedent intentions (sawaabiq al-himam) cannot pierce the walls of predestined Decrees (aswaar al-aqdaar).

 4. Rest yourself from self-direction (tadbeer), for what Someone Else (ghayruka) has carried out on your behalf, do not you yourself undertake to do it.

 5. Your striving for what has already been guaranteed to you, and your remissness in what is demanded of you, are signs of the blurring of your intellect (baseera).

 6. If in spite of intense supplication, there is a delay in the timing of the Gift (al-‘aataa’), let that not be the cause for your despairing.
 He has guaranteed you a response in what He chooses for you, not in what you choose for yourself, and at the time He desires, not the time you desire.